 In order to comply with copyright laws, if you intend to post copyright material on Blackboard, you must do so through the Hunter Library.
 You can either bring the paper copies to the library or submit the electronic file if you already have it scanned.
-You can visit the Reserves portion of the website.
+You can check out the Reserves/E-Reserves section of the website for more info.

 The Hunter College Libraries offer instruction options designed to support students and faculty at all Hunter locations.
 Selections include: visiting lectures, classes in specially-equipped library classrooms, workshops, individual consultations, and the one-credit course, Information Research (LIBR 100).
-Liaisons can help with teaching resources and subject-specific information literacy.
+See also the Faculty Guide to Library.
+Discipline specific library liaisons can help with teaching resources and subject-specific information literacy.